clinical-genomics-uppsala/PrecMed1/docs/lab2.md

 One program that uses a different approach is [Fastq_Screen](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/_build/html/index.html#).
 Fastq Screen roughly aligns fastq-reads to a reference genome database, and compare the amount reads aligned between the different references.

 !!! question "Question 3"
-    :question: Explain what you see in the following fastqscreen result:
+    :question: Explain what you see in the following Fastq Screen result of 4 separate samples (SampleA-D):

     ![fastq_screen](includes/images/fq_screen_plot.png)